chopin2256/Youtube/ReadMe.md

 ####Real Example Usage
 *  This script is used to power the video section part of [Game Binder] (http://www.gamebinder.com/)
-*  Link to [Assassin's Creed Walkthrough] (x: http://www.gamebinder.com/12/assassins-creed/yt_walkthrough/)
+*  Link to [Assassin's Creed Walkthrough] (http://www.gamebinder.com/12/assassins-creed/yt_walkthrough/)